apple/unityplugins/plug-ins/Apple.GameKit/Apple.GameKit_Unity/Assets/Apple.GameKit/Documentation~/Apple.GameKit.md

 foreach(var a in achievements)
 {
   var image = await a.LoadImage();
-  // Do something with the image
+  // Do something with the image.
 }
 ```